 Grade 5, 12 minutes, Score & Parts $170, Extra Score $50

 THE TEMPTATION OF SAINT ANTHONY

 On March 25, 2014 the Texas A&M University Commerce premiered this new work for chorus and winds titled The Temptation of Saint Anthony at the beautiful Meyerson Symphony Hall in Dallas.
-The work was commissioned by the music department of Texas A&M University Commerce, Phillip Clements, Director of Bands and Randall Hooper, Director of Choral Activities.
+Led by Phillip Clements, the work was commissioned by the music department of Texas A&M University Commerce, Phillip Clements, Director of Bands and Randall Hooper, Director of Choral Activities.

 Anthony of Egypt (251-356) was a 3rd century hermit, saint, and father of monasticism in the early church.
 His life and account of being tempted and tormented in the Egyptian desert were popularized through the first hand account of Athanasius (296-373) in his book The Life of Antony.
 I’ve approached the Temptation of St. Anthony as an analogy for the process of temptation - approach, doubt, temptation, torment, relief, and joy.
 The music is filled with drama, sensuality, horror, and strangely enough, joy.
 SATB chorus and standard wind ensemble instrumentation.

 Duration: 18', Parts Rental $400, Score for Sale $60

 Listen at: https://soundcloud.com/james-syler/the-temptation-of-saint-anthony-for-chorus-and-winds